github-aapmor/PowerBI-Reports/TS Nutritional Analysis/README.md

 ## **Source of Data**:

-We obtained our data from the Telangana Open Data Portal, where we downloaded the dataset(.Csv Format) titled “**Telangana Women and Child Development - Nutritional Status of Children in Anganwadi centres**”.
+We obtained data from the Telangana Open Data Portal, where we downloaded the dataset(.Csv Format) titled “**Telangana Women and Child Development - Nutritional Status of Children in Anganwadi centres**”.

 This dataset contains information on the